nmyalet90/Sales-dashboard-excel/README.md

-# 📊 Sales Dashboard – README
+# 📊 Superstore Sales Dashboard – README

 ## 🧭 Introduction

+This dashboard presents an interactive analysis of sales data from a U.S.-based superstore operating across all states in the United States between 2015 and 2018.
+The superstore specializes in three main product categories: Office Supplies, Technology, and Furniture.

-This dashboard provides an interactive overview of sales performance across multiple dimensions, including time, geography, customers, and products.
-It is designed to support business analysis and decision-making by highlighting key performance indicators (KPIs), sales trends, and top contributors to revenue.
+The dashboard provides a comprehensive view of sales performance across time, geography, customers, and products.
+It is designed to support business analysis and decision-making by highlighting key performance indicators (KPIs), sales trends, regional and state-level performance, and the contribution of different customer segments and product categories.

-The dashboard consolidates historical sales data into a single, easy-to-use interface that allows users to quickly identify patterns, compare performance across regions and states, and understand which customers and products drive the highest sales.
+By consolidating historical sales data into a single, easy-to-use interface, users can quickly identify patterns, compare performance across regions, and understand which customers and products drive revenue and profitability.

 ---